Is Bottled or Tap Better?

 Individuals who have had organ transplants, or who have been diagnosed with HIV or AIDS, are recommended to drink bottled water only.
 Bottled water is believed to carry fewer risks for those with compromised immune systems.
 For everyone else, it boils down to personal choice as to whether you should drink bottled or tap.

-If you are among those who prefers bottled water, be sure to read the label if the source of the water inside is important to you.
+If you are among those who prefer bottled water, be sure to read the label if the source of the water inside is important to you.
 If you are concerned about the health effects of drinking bottled water packaged in bottles containing BPA, then look for companies that use BPA-free plastic in their packaging.

-There are things you can do to make the water taste better it you prefer to stick to the tap.
+There are things you can do to make the water taste better if you prefer to stick to the tap.
 First, consider using a filtration system.
 These can be attached directly to the tap, to the water line under the sink, or can be used as part of a separate water pitcher such as a Brita system.
 There are even water filter portable bottles that can make refilling your water supply on the go safe and easy.

 Do you prefer tap or bottle?
 How did you make the choice between the two?
 We’d love to hear about it in the comments.